-Provide supporting information for all proposed costs, including hours and rates for all personnel.
+Provide supporting information for all proposed costs.
+Personnel justification must include the total hours and hourly rates for all personnel.
 Attach a single budget justification file for the entire project period in Field K. The file automatically carries over to each budget year.
-Provide any other information you wish to submit to justify your budget request.
-If your organization has an Indirect Cost Rate Agreement in effect with your Cognizant Federal Agency [Defense Contract Audit Agency (DCAA), Department of Health and Human Services (DHHS), etc.] supporting the indirect rate(s) proposed and dated 2015 to the present (or earlier, if the agreement includes awards to be issued in FY 2016), then please provide this information with your application.
+Provide any other information you wish to submit to justify your budget request including, but not limited to, any recent audits, clearly defined indirect cost rate bases, and voluntary reductions of indirect rates.
+If your organization has an Indirect Cost Rate Agreement in effect with your Cognizant Federal Agency [Defense Contract Audit Agency (DCAA), Department of Health and Human Services (DHHS), etc.] supporting the indirect rate(s) proposed and dated 2016 to the present (or earlier, if the agreement includes awards to be issued in FY 2017), then please provide this information with your application.
 Although there is no absolute cap on indirect costs, applications will be evaluated for overall economy and value to DOE.